sscu-budapest/articledata/README.md

-# Dataset of Scientific, Journalistic Articles and Blog Posts
+## Dataset of Scientific, Journalistic Articles and Blog Posts

+Aiming to collect from some sources regularly, exploring trends in blogging, journalism and academia.